Matiiu/up-task-manager-client/README.md

   - [TypeScript](https://www.typescriptlang.org/): Typed superset of JavaScript for more predictable code.
   - [MongoDB](https://www.mongodb.com/): NoSQL database for storing project and task data.

+You can find the backend of this project [here](https://github.com/Matiiu/up-task-manager-server).

 - **Authentication**
   - [JWT (JSON Web Token)](https://jwt.io/): Provides secure token-based authentication with a 30-day token expiry for extended access.